 Winter Rusiloski and Angel Fernandez created deadWEST: GALLERY AND STUDIO as an alternative artist space in North Texas, with a location that is due west of the Dallas and Fort Worth Cultural Districts.
 Rusiloski is a transplant of the Northeastern United States to Texas, and Fernandez is a transplant of Mexico to Texas, to the Northeast and back to Texas.
-They are pleased to host Trisstah Wagstaff's sacred IN-BETWEEN.
+They are pleased to host Terlingu Color in Landscape.

 Romanticism is of great influence to the work in this exhibition.
 In the past three years, Rusiloski and Fernandez have traversed the country visiting the northeast, northwest and the southern United States.
 On their travels, they photograph the landscapes; their children are often included and serve as small contrasting figures in sublime spaces that evoke an ephemeral existence.
 Interwoven into Fernandez and Rusiloski’s works are dominant themes that include landscape, journey, borders, power and struggle.

 Traversing the southern Texas border with Mexico and seeing the tire devices that the Border Patrol pulls along dirt paths to monitor fresh tracks that immigrants create were of significant visual and social interest.
 The destructive and subtractive devices, like erasers, are a primary subject.
 Fernandez creates objects that include tires and utilizes them in his video works.
 Rusiloski collages fragments of photographs, including tires, from their travels and integrates them in her paintings.
 In contrast, the northern border of the United States with coastal waters and glacial lakes are juxtaposed with the desolate landscape of the Big Bend.
 The abundance of reflective water, atmospheric space, white snow and cool colors diametrically oppose the earth-toned warmth of the west Texas desert.